 With only circumstantial evidence, and absent DNA proof, John’s origin might never have been known for certain.
 But in 2015, in consultation with the international Sutton Project (www.familytreedna.com), Ms. Marble recommended a strategy to gather DNA from Sutton descendants of Bucklesberry of Lenoir County which could then be compared with that of Sutton descendants from Bertie and Perquimans Counties.
 Matching DNA of Sutton descendants from Bucklesberry with Sutton descendants from Bertie and/or Perquimans Counties would definitively prove that John originated from that area.

-Family lineage and genetic traits are passed down to succeeding generations through male descendants.
+Family lineage and genetic traits are biologically passed to succeeding generations through male descendants.
 Therefore, Phase 1 of the strategy included obtaining YDNA-67 evidence from male Suttons who were descendents of the three proven sons of John Sutton of Bucklesberry–Benjamin, John, Jr., and William.
 If descendants’ genetic markers all matched, then Phase 2 would include obtaining YDNA-67 evidence from one or more male Sutton descendants from Bertie or Perquimans Counties.
 Finally, if YDNA-67 results of the Bucklesberry Sutton descendants from Phase 1 matched that of the Bertie or Perquimans County Sutton descendants from Phase 2, then confirmation that John Sutton originated from that area of the State could be definitively concluded.

 In 2016, five Sutton males, all descendants from the three proven sons of John Sutton of Bucklesberry, agreed to YDNA-67 testing through Family Tree YDNA for Phase 1 of the study.
 In order to preserve confidentiality of the descendants, they are identified simply as A, B, C, D, and E. Descendants A and C of La Grange, NC, within a few miles of the Bucklesberry community, and Descendant B of Smithfield, NC are from the Benjamin Sutton line.
 Descendant D of Weymouth, MA is from the William Sutton line, and Descendant E of La Grange is from the John Sutton, Jr. line.
 Remarkably, when the DNA results were analyzed, the 67 genetic markers of all five Bucklesberry Sutton descendants matched with a variance of no more than three markers, proving their relationship to each other and to John Sutton.

 Phase 2 of the plan was advanced by identifying two Sutton males whose lineages could be traced to Suttons from Perquimans and Bertie Counties and who agreed to YDNA-67 testing.
 Descendant G descends from a line of Suttons in Bertie County where he also resides.
 Descendant F of Chattanooga, TN, was born in Washington, DC, but reared in Rocky Mount, NC.
-His father was a Sutton descendant from Perquimans County.
+His father was a proven Sutton descendant from Perquimans County.

 The only way that Descendant F could genetically match Descendants A, B, C, D, and E is for all to share a common Sutton ancestor.
 Descendant F’s ancestry can be traced directly to George Sutton, and wife, Sarah Tilden Sutton, of Perquimans County.
 Therefore, from a series of patrilineal relationships, the lineages of Descendants A, B, C, D, and E, all proven descendants of John Sutton of Bucklesberry, can also be traced to George and Sarah by way of wills and various court documents, as follows: